Skip to main content

 Neighborhood Spotlight: Estero

-Learn more about this corner of Southwest Florida at the Estero Historical Society’s One-Room Schoolhouse and Cottage Museum, open every Saturday and by appointment.
-Your visit will illuminate the local lifestyle from the early 1900s, while the adjacent gift shop offers crafts, artwork and other artisan-made goods.
+Learn more about this corner of Southwest Florida at the Estero Historical Society’s One-Room Schoolhouse and Cottage Museum.
+Learn more about life in Estero during the early 1900s, and then visit the adjacent gift shop for crafts, artwork and other artisan-made goods.

-See what Estero has waiting for you, and pay a visit to its neighbor, Bonita Springs to explore history and adventure.
+See what Estero has waiting for you, and pay a visit to its neighbor, Bonita Springs, to explore more history and outdoor adventures.